MHelmann/sweetspot/readme.md

 <img src="images/clipboard-3033183298.png" width="537"/>

-The average treatment effect for pairs in the Sweet Spot provides the desired estimate of the effect of treatment on our outcome of interest!
+The average treatment effect for pairs in the Sweet Spot provides the desired estimate of the effect of treatment on our outcome of interest.